General

 How much storage do I need?

 It depends on what you're storing.
 A blog or two: 128 GB is plenty.
 A Nextcloud-style file vault for a family: 512 GB or 1 TB is more comfortable.
 Photo libraries that grow over years: pick the largest SSD.
-SSDs are user-serviceable on most configurations if you ever outgrow the original choice.
+SSDs are not user-serviceable at this time — we may make that available in a future hardware revision, so pick the capacity you're comfortable with at the time of purchase.

 What about backups?

 Every app on Dargo stores its data in Docker volumes you can snapshot.
-We're building first-party backup tooling that will land later in 2026 — for now, app-level backups (e.g. Nextcloud's built-in backup, Ghost's export) are the recommended path.
+We may make first-party backup tooling available in a future version — for now, app-level backups (e.g. Nextcloud's built-in backup, Ghost's export) are the recommended path.

 Does it come with everything I need?

 Yes — power supply, Ethernet cable, quick-start card.
-Plug it into your router and your outlet and you're ready to claim it in the portal.
+Plug it into your network and your outlet and you're ready to claim it in the portal.

 Setup & installation